Pennsylvania Court Upholds Damages Award with Goal of Effectuating Jury’s Intent and Language of Insurance Policy

 Here, the court held that the clear language of the contract was correctly interpreted by the trial court, and the verdict was modeled accordingly.
 The trial court did not abuse its direction, and therefore Ms. Pusey was not entitled to relief.
 The judgment was affirmed.

-At Needle Law Firm, our Pennsylvania car accident attorneys help accident victims seek compensation for their injuries.
+At Needle Law Firm, our Scranton car accident lawyer help accident victims seek compensation for their injuries.
 Contact our office for a free consultation by calling (570) 344-1266.